Click column header to sort

 The Chief Engineer is responsible for the day-to-day operations of the engineering division.
 In the absence of the Director, the assistant will assume the administrative, financial and operating aspects of the hotel as they relate to engineering.

-The Director of Housekeeping is responsible for ensuring the operation of the Housekeeping Department in an attentive, friendly, efficient and courteous manner, providing all guests with quality service and a clean and safe environment throughout their stay, while efficiently managing expenses and maximizing service levels.
+The Front Office Manager is responsible for ensuring the operation of the Guest Services, Concierge and Uniformed Services/Transportation in an attentive, friendly, efficient and courteous manner, providing all guests with quality service prior to and throughout their stay, while maximizing room revenue and occupancy.